nedbat/coveragepy/doc/contributing.rst

 You can also affect the test runs with environment variables.
 Define any of these as 1 to use them:

-- COVERAGE_NO_PYTRACER disables the Python tracer if you only want to run the CTracer tests.
+- COVERAGE_NO_PYTRACER: disables the Python tracer if you only want to run the CTracer tests.

-- COVERAGE_NO_CTRACER disables the C tracer if you only want to run the PyTracer tests.
+- COVERAGE_NO_CTRACER: disables the C tracer if you only want to run the PyTracer tests.

-- COVERAGE_AST_DUMP will dump the AST tree as it is being used during code parsing.
+- COVERAGE_AST_DUMP: will dump the AST tree as it is being used during code parsing.

-- COVERAGE_KEEP_TMP keeps the temporary directories in which tests are run.
+- COVERAGE_KEEP_TMP: keeps the temporary directories in which tests are run.
   This makes debugging tests easier.
 The temporary directories are at ``$TMPDIR/coverage_test/*``, and are named for the test that made them.